Saturday, 23-Jan-1999, about 1:00pm

 Upon securing said prize, Art Clarke is to beg the forgiveness of the All-Sniffing One.
 A nice fresh carrot slice may help here.

 (The All-Sniffing One is a silly reference to a small furry rabbit we have at work.
 I kept trying to find some impressive description, along the lines of The All-Seeing Eye or He Who Walks Between the Rows.
-Hey, I was tired and it was the best I could do.)
+Hey, I was tired and it was the best I could come up with.)

 Sunday, about 8:45pm